 These ovens can be used for melting, thawing, reheating, softening and cooking.
 They are mostly used for thawing, heating leftovers, and (in North America, at any rate), popping popcorn.

-Those who dismiss microwave cooking as too "high tech" or "mechanical" don't realize that the same amount of mechanics and engineering now go into regular stoves.
+Those who dismiss microwave cooking as too “high tech” or “mechanical” don’t realize that the same amount of mechanics and engineering now goes into regular stoves.

 For lab use, you can buy top loading microwaves.